 And now the fun begins.
 I’m going to show you how to bold, italicize, underline, and strikethrough text as a starting point.

-We’ll start with the basics, and then move on into creating code blocks for text coloring.
+We’ll start with the basics, and then move on to creating code blocks for text coloring.

 To create bolded text in discord, all you have to do is start and end the bolded text with two asterisks (*).